JohnSnowLabs/johnsnowlabs/docs/en/alab/user_management.md

 ![CreatingSupervissor](/assets/images/annotation_lab/5.9.0/14.gif)

 The introduction of the Supervisor role enhances user management capabilities while maintaining necessary restrictions to ensure data security and system integrity.
-This role provides users with the appropriate level of authority to oversee projects and workflows effectively within NLP Lab.
+This role provides users with the appropriate level of authority to oversee projects and workflows effectively within Generative AI Lab.

 ## Reset User Credentials